 A graduate in psychology from the St Xavier’s College, Mumbai, she went on to pursue a career in modeling and made quite a name for herself.
 However, she soon realized her true calling and took to pen and paper.
 After gaining significant experience in print media, she headed top magazines like Stardust, Society and Celebrity.

 Even though her stint with these magazine brought her in the limelight, it was her much controversial novels that turned her into an overnight celebrity and a name to reckon with.

 At the personal front though, not much is known about the high-flying socialite.
 After her first marriage ended in a bitter divorce she found happiness in her second marriage to industrialist and shipping tycoon Dilip De in 1984.

 The two have been going strong ever since and are enjoying family life with their 6 children from their previous and current marriage.
-In controversy

 Controversy and Shobha De go hand in hand.
 She is by far one of the most controversial writers that India has ever had.
 She might be touted as the ‘princess of porn’, yet she is one of the most commercially successful female authors.

 The author of a dozen sex-crazed novels, most of which have their title starting from S, Shobha de has found herself at the helm of many dirty controversies.
 From name-calling to accusation battles, the gutsy writer has taken much criticism in her stride to climb the ladder of success.